 Yet home has a way of calling and Liepollo felt a responsibility to bring back to Lesotho all the energy she felt about literary culture and the importance of reading and writing for a society’s growth.
 It was with this energy that Liepollo organised the Ba re e ne re Literature Festival in March of 2011 with guests that included Keorapetse Kgositsile, Lesego Rampolokeng, Njabulo Ndebele and many others.
 She had never done anything this big on her own before and she wanted to prove to herself what she was capable of.
 The first of it’s kind in Lesotho, the festival turned out to be a great success, attracting people from a variety of backgrounds and ages including writers, editors, publishers, poets, students, professors and ministers.

 It was Liepollo’s desire to continue with the evolution of Ba re e ne re.
-She dreamt of community literacy centres, book publishing and more.
+She dreamt of community literacy centers, book publishing and more.
 Though stories, as she knew well, wind and bend.
 One morning in September 2012, while working on another project, the vehicle in which she rode rolled off the road and tumbled down a hill.
 She died in the accident, just two days after her 29th birthday.
 The driver of the vehicle was a young German volunteer, who had been driving recklessly and not heeding his passengers’ requests to be cautious and slow down.
 He sustained only minor injuries but was flown back to Germany for “medical treatment” and never held accountable.

 In response to this tragic end to an incredible life, we, her friends and family found catharsis in working to establish a legacy for Liepollo and to continue the important work she had started by reviving the Ba re e ne re Literature Festival.
 Our new festival team, led by Lineo Segoete, experienced many challenges including planning via different time zones, delayed funding and more recently Lesotho’s political impasse.
 Nevertheless, through creative tenacity all roadblocks were overcome and the Ba re e ne re Literature Festival was finally reborn September 5-7, 2014.
 Here’s the festival trailer: